fatima-jalal/sports-club-management/README.md

-\### Technologies Used
+# Technologies Used

-\- Python
+- Python

-\- Flask
+- Flask

-\- Flask-MySQLdb
+- Flask-MySQLdb

-\- Werkzeug (for password hashing)
+- Werkzeug (for password hashing)

-\### Routes
+# Routes

-\- POST register - registers a new member and stores their password as a hash, not plain text
+- POST register - registers a new member and stores their password as a hash, not plain text

-\- POST login - checks the email and password against the database
+- POST login - checks the email and password against the database

-\- POST admin update-roster - example route that only Admins can access
+- POST admin update-roster - example route that only Admins can access

-\### Data Integrity Guard
+# Data Integrity Guard

-A decorator called admin\_required checks the membership\_type sent in the request.
+A decorator called admin_required checks the membership_type sent in the request.
 If it's not "Admin", the request is blocked with a 403 error.
 This stops Students from accessing admin-only actions.

-\### Testing
+# Testing

 All routes were tested manually using Postman.
 Screenshots of the tests are in the screenshots folder:

-\- join\_test.png and cascade\_test.png - from Phase 1 database testing
+- join_test.png and cascade_test.png - from Phase 1 database testing

-\- student\_blocked.png - shows a Student being denied access to the admin route
+- student_blocked.png - shows a Student being denied access to the admin route

-\- admin\_allowed.png - shows an Admin successfully accessing the same route
+- admin_allowed.png - shows an Admin successfully accessing the same route

-\### How to Run
+# How to Run

-1\.
-Install the required packages: pip install flask flask-mysqldb werkzeug
+1. Install the required packages: pip install flask flask-mysqldb werkzeug

-2\.
-Make sure MySQL is running and the sportsclubdb database exists with the schema from schema.sql
+2. Make sure MySQL is running and the sportsclubdb database exists with the schema from schema.sql

-3\.
-Update the MYSQL\_PASSWORD in app.py to match your own MySQL password
+3. Update the MYSQL_PASSWORD in app.py to match your own MySQL password

-4\.
-Run the server: python app.py
+4. Run the server: python app.py

-5\.
-Test the routes using Postman at http://127.0.0.1:5000
+5. Test the routes using Postman at http://127.0.0.1:5000

-\### Note
+# Note

 Django was not used for this project since the announcement confirmed there are no restrictions on which language or framework to use.
 MySQL Workbench and Flask were used instead.